Taucheo is an essential ingredient in much of East and South East Asia.

 What is Taucheo?

-Taucheo is salted, fermented soybeans, and used as an ingredient to add depth to dishes.
+Taucheo is salted, fermented soybeans, and used as an ingredient to add depth and an earthy saltiness to dishes.

 It’s found in various guises in all over East and South east Asia.

 - in China, where it originates, it’s called huáng jiàng

 - in Korean, the paste is called doenjang

 The taucheo that is commonly sold and used in Singapore and Malaysia varies slightly the Chinese and Korean ones, in that the soy beans are left whole.

 To use, we simply mash them with a fork or add to the ingredients meant to be ground to a paste.

 The Chinese and Korean ones, however, are sold in paste form.
 I have a pretty big Korean supermarket within walking distance to me, and am pretty happy using the Korean version, when the little Chinese shop doesn’t have any in stock